 Fill a highball glass or white wine glass 1/4 full with ice cubes (you want to chill the drink, not dilute it).
 Pour in the Prosecco and then top with Aperol.
 Add the soda water.
 Stir gently until mixed.

 Garnish with an orange slice and/or add a squeeze of juice.
-You may try adding a Some a green olive.
+You may try adding a green olive.

-Know a great twist on these or other Italian beverages?
+Know a great twist on these or other Italian drinks?
 We want to hear from you!